BasavarajHirur/Deployment-point/notes.md

     location / {
         try_files $uri $uri/ /index.html;
     }

-  2. Check if there is other config files using -
-    sudo find /etc/nginx -type f
-  3. If nothing is in sites-available, then edit the main config file: sudo nano /etc/nginx/nginx.conf
-    If there is sites-available then use below sudo nano /etc/nginx/sites-available/default
-  4. edit server name instead of _ change ip of ec2(or if you have domain name change it to it)
-  5. below of server name add location /api which is copied from chatgpt
   6. save it
   7. restart nginx using command : sudo systemctl restart nginx
   8. modify front end BASE_URL to configured nginx ex: '/api'